martinlackner/abcvoting/docs-source/intro-abcrules.rst

     greedy-monroe       Greedy Monroe
     minimaxav           Minimax Approval Voting (MAV)
     lexminimaxav        Lexicographic Minimax Approval Voting (lex-MAV)
-    rule-x              Rule X
-    phragmen-enestroem  Method of Phragmén-Eneström
+    rule-x              Rule X (aka Method of Equal Shares) phragmen-enestroem  Method of Phragmén-Eneström
     consensus-rule      Consensus Rule
     trivial             Trivial Rule
     rsd                 Random Serial Dictator

-The short IDs on the left side are the respective `rule_id`'s.
+The short identifiers on the left side are the respective `rule_id`'s.

 In addition to these rules, there are Thiele methods, Sequential Thiele methods, and Reverse Sequential Thiele methods.
 These are classes of ABC rules and